Also celebrating the 150th emigration of our ancestors in 1874 - 2024

 My fadder did say I could bring my doll's cradle, dat he made for me last year.
 Oba, my cousin's fadder told her she couldn't bring her doll, there was no room in their wooden chest.
 Ach, so she hid her doll, by sewing it into the hem of her skirt, "nach".

 My father is Elder of the Alexanderwohl village Mennonite Church so we needed to bring our big German family Bible and song books that are also in German.
-German is the language used in our Mennonite church.
-We all learn German so we can read God's words.
+German is the language use in our Mennonite church.
+But at home we talk Low-German, our mother tongue.
+That is much easier because I think in Low-German.

 My parents took down the large Kroeger wall clock from our house and wrapped it in a thick wool blanket.
 It is a most prized possession and needs to be protected.
 It was put in a snug spot at the bottom of the large wooden chest that is our family "suitcase."